melindil/FTSE/README.md

 The mod will patch the BOS executable to load an included DLL, containing a Lua language interpreter, and interfaces to the Fallout Tactics data.
 The Lua code can specify code to execute at certain pre-defined trigger points within the game, and modify game variables in real-time to produce customized behaviors.

 # Installation Instructions
 Download the latest .ZIP release from the Release directory, and uncompress.
-Included is an installer EXE file - running this will prompt for the location of the Fallout Tactics EXE file.
-After selecting the EXE, the installer will patch it to load the included DLL at startup.
+Included is FTSESetup.exe - running this will bring up a small UI.
+Select the BOS.EXE file, and click "Install".
+The setup utility will patch the EXE and copy all necessary files to the game directory.
 A backup of the EXE will be produced.
 Note that the installer will check the EXE to ensure that a) the patch is not yet installed, and b) that the code being modified is as expected (BOS.EXE version 1.27).
-Should this check fail, the EXE will not be modified.
+If the UI shows "Installed", then the EXE has already been patched.
+The setup utility will still copy the latest versions of the DLL and config files.
+If the UI shows "Unknown", then the EXE doesn't match the expected version, and will not allow patching.
+The new UI also allows selecting individual hex patches.
+Select/unselect desired patches, then click "Apply Changes".
-After installation, double-check that the FTSE.DLL, FTSE-Config.json, and FTSE.lua files have been copied to the Fallout Tactics directory.
+After installation, double-check that the FTSE.DLL, FTSE_config-base.json, and ftse_base.lua files have been copied to the Fallout Tactics directory.
 Upon starting the game, if everything is working, the FTSE version should be included in the version string near the bottom of the main menu screen.

 More documentation will be forthcoming as new functionality is added.